Mutual Eid: 6 Ways to Make Eid Inclusive During Social Isolation

 SIX TIPS TO MAKE YOUR MUTUAL EID MORE INCLUSIVE

 - Increase your reach.
 When you reach out to individuals and families to wish them a happy Quarant-Eid, think about who is left out.
 Expand outside your close circle and connect with someone from a different social background, taking into account class, race, ethnicity, and/or age.
-Schedule a zoom meeting to virtually celebrate eid or have an online meal together on the first day we are no longer fasting.
+Schedule a zoom meeting to virtually celebrate eid or have an online meal together.

 - Send a note.
 Send print or digital cards with personalized messages.
 Print out some Eid cards and mail them to friends, family, and essential workers in your community so they know you're thinking about them despite quarantine!